Adherence to a Mediterranean Dietary Pattern and Risk of Breast and Endometrial Cancers: A Systematic Review

 2. Bray F, Ren JS, Masuyer E, Ferlay J. Global estimates of cancer prevalence for 27 sites in the adult population in 2008.
-International journal of cancer.
+Int J Cancer.
 2013; 132(5):1133-45.

 3. Anand P, Kunnumakkara AB, Sundaram C, Harikumar KB, Tharakan ST, Lai OS, et al. Cancer is a preventable disease that requires major lifestyle changes.
-Pharmaceutical research.
+Pharm Res.
 2008;25(9):2097-116.

 4. George SM, Ballard R, Shikany JM, Crane TE, Neuhouser ML.
 A prospective analysis of diet quality and endometrial cancer among 84,415 postmenopausal women in the Women's Health Initiative.
-Annals of epidemiology.
+Ann Epidemiol.
 2015;25(10):788-93.

 6. Trichopoulou A, Kouris-Blazos A, Wahlqvist ML, Gnardellis C, Lagiou P, Polychronopoulos E, et al. Diet and overall survival in elderly people.
-BMJ (Clinical research ed).
+BMJ.
 1995;311(7018):1457-60.

 8. Castello A, Pollan M, Buijsse B, Ruiz A, Casas AM, Baena-Canada JM, et al. Spanish Mediterranean diet and other dietary patterns and breast cancer risk: case-control EpiGEICAM study.
-British journal of cancer.
+Br J Cancer.
 2014;111(7):1454-62.

 9. Demetriou CA, Hadjisavvas A, Loizidou MA, Loucaides G, Neophytou I, Sieri S, et al. The mediterranean dietary pattern and breast cancer risk in Greek-Cypriot women: a case-control study.
 BMC cancer.
 2012;12:113.